Table of Contents

 Some infections do reside after root canal treatment.
 It is called a residual infection.
 It has to be cleared by our body’s immune system.
 This is the reason why patients suffer from mild pain even after root canal treatment.

 But this pain is of mild intensity and will be relieved within a span of 1 week or ten days.
-The healing process can be accelerated by using a few pain killers.
+The healing process can be accelerated by using a few painkillers.

 If pain persists even after medication, then opt for the next treatment options.